 Use kind and loving words.

 You want to convey to your child: I love you.
 I’m here for you.
 And while you’re making sure you’re saying loving and kind words, avoid these words moms should never say.
+A handwritten letter makes an impact too.

 The purpose of discipline is to teach your child to have self-discipline.
 You want to be calm because if you’re angry you’re not teaching.
 When I had a child who kept doing the same thing wrong over and over and I was having a hard time staying calm when I disciplined, I came up with the Consequence Calculator.
 It helps you stay objective with your child and calm.